12 Hard-Hitting Facts about Socialist Ideology

 All inequalities of wealth, prestige, or culture are unjust in themselves.
 Socialists especially attack the system of wage earning in which an employer, based on the right of private property, "exploits" workers, demanding part of the product of their work as his profit when it should be entirely theirs.

 Abolition of Private Property and Class Struggle

 The Communist Manifesto defines communism as the abolition of private property: "The theory of the Communists may be summed up in the single sentence: Abolition of private property."
 The Manifesto calls for the violent overthrow of all existing social institutions: "Let the ruling classes tremble at a Communist revolution.
 The proletarians have nothing to lose but their chains.
 They have a world to win.
 Workingmen of all countries, unite!"

-Sexual intercourse is simply a physiological function, like any other.
-7 Consequently there is no reason for restricting it to marriage.
-8 This applies even less to the "present form of marriage" between one man and one woman which is monogamous and indissoluble.
-9
+This applies even less to the "present form of marriage" between one man and one woman which is monogamous and indissoluble."9

 Two questions and answers from Engels' Communist Catechism illustrate well the socialist view of education.

 - "18.
 What will be the course of this [communist] revolution?

 - "(viii) Education of all children, from the moment they can leave their mother's care, in national establishments at national cost.
 Education and production together."10

 - "21.
 What will be the influence of communist [socialist] society on the family?

 - "It [communism/socialism] will transform the relations between the sexes into a purely private matter which concerns only the persons involved and into which society has no occasion to intervene.
 It can do this since it does away with private property and educates children on a communal basis, and in this way removes the two bases of traditional marriage – the dependence rooted in private property, of the women on the man, and of the children on the parents."11